mataluni-bravetto/abe-core-body-template/docs/BACKEND_INTEGRATION.md

-# 🔧 AI Guardians Backend Integration Guide
+# 🔧 AiGuardian Backend Integration Guide

-This guide provides comprehensive instructions for integrating the Chrome extension with your AI Guardians backend services through the central gateway.
+This guide provides comprehensive instructions for integrating the Chrome extension with your AiGuardian backend services through the central gateway.

 ## 🏗️ Architecture Overview

 ### Central Gateway Pattern
-The extension uses a **central gateway pattern** to communicate with AI Guardians backend services:
+The extension uses a **central gateway pattern** to communicate with AiGuardian backend services:

 ```
 Chrome Extension → Central Gateway → Guard Services